Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/presenting-your-findings/_index.md

 ### 5. Feedback and Improving

 In presentation etiquette, it all comes down to one thing: valuing your audience.
-This means speaking directly to them, having all the information prepared and practiced, and above all, being worthwhile of their time.
+This means speaking directly to them, having all the information prepared and practised, and above all, being worthwhile of their time.
 If you remain focused on providing value to your audience, you’ll find yourself giving successful presentations every time.
 You might not always give the best presentation but you will always learn something and be able to improve.
-Here are some ways of you can keep improving:
+Here are some ways you can keep improving:

-**Practice**
+**Practise**

 It’s only through actually rehearsing your presentation that you will get a sense of how you can improve it.
 You can do this in a mirror, or you can ask a friend/classmate to listen.
 You could even record yourself.
 Crucially you should time yourself to make sure you’re within 10 minutes.

 When you do this, you might discover that you need to:

- - Change the order of the slides, or points your making
+ - Change the order of the slides, or points you're making
  - You might need to remove information to keep within the time limit
  - Include more pictures to illustrate what you’re saying